conduktor/conduktor-gateway-demos/chaos/Readme.md

 docker compose up --wait --detach
 ```

-We have already created a multi-tenant user which is provided in the definition of `clientConfig/gateway.properties` which we will use to interact with Gateway throughout this demo.
+We have already created a `username`, called `someUser`, for our virtual cluster which is provided in the definition of `clientConfig/gateway.properties` ,we will use this to interact with Gateway throughout this demo.

 ```bash
 cat clientConfig/gateway.properties